nazavode/zirkon/docs/source/index.rst

 Zirkon documentation
 ====================

 Zirkon is a python configuration library.
 It allows to read/write configuration files using multiple serializatio protocols, and to define a schema to validate configuration data.
-Moreover, it supports by design to delegate the storage of internal data to an external dict-like object, for instance a :py:ref:`shelve`, in order to provide persistence.
+Moreover, it supports by design to delegate the storage of internal data to an external dict-like object, for instance a :mod:`shelve <python:shelve>`, in order to provide persistence.

 Zirkon requires python version 3.4.